 The gastrointestinal system depends on a normal balance of “good” microorganisms to function properly, and when this balance becomes disturbed, diarrhea is often the result.
+Things like this and travelers diarrhea can cause several symptoms such as; loose stool or watery stool, and yellow stool.
 Because so many things can affect this balance, including food sensitivities, stress and illness, determining the cause of diarrhea – both acute and chronic – can be difficult.
 Seeing the doctor for diarrhea that lasts more than a couple of days (or a single day in very young or elderly patients) is very important to prevent dehydration or to have other evaluations performed to determine if an underlying issue like IBS or IBD is involved.
 If diarrhea is dark or has a sticky consistency (indicating blood), treatment should be sought immediately.

 How is diarrhea treated?

 Before diarrhea treatment is provided, patients will have an examination including a review of their symptoms and a personal and family medical history to look for potential risk factors that could make them more prone to certain diseases affecting the bowels.
 The doctor will gently feel the belly to look for areas of swelling or pain, and diagnostic evaluations and tests like a CT scan or ultrasound may be ordered.
 Once the diarrhea diagnosis is determined, diarrhea treatment may include medication to treat infections or control painful spasms, dietary or lifestyle changes, or more aggressive treatments for serious underlying diseases or conditions.
 Patients who are dehydrated may receive fluids as well.